M4ffff/LHC_cloud_computing/README.md

 docker run --rm -it --network rabbit --name worker_container worker_image
 ```

-to run as docker compose:
-(need to make sure the params is set correctly depending on if its docker compose or network)
+(If running on network, need to make sure the params is set correctly by uncommenting the line indicated in the run_master and run_worker scripts)

-(number of workers set as 3)
-(stop running once master container finishes)
+to run as docker compose (recommended):

 ```
 docker compose up --scale consumer=3 --abort-on-container-exit
 ```

+(number of workers currently set as 3)

+(stops running once a container finishes - should be when the master container finishes)